-- 5.2.1 Investigators are expected to use the guidance provided by the HSREC to provide sufficient information to the HSREC so that specific required determinations can be made and it can be determined (when appropriate) whether the applicable criteria for HSREC approval have been met. - 5.2.2 Review materials are provided to HSREC reviewers at least 6 working days before meetings, except in special circumstances. - 5.2.3 HSREC members may request additional information or supporting documents from HSREC Administration at any time.
-HSREC members may request an opportunity to view the complete HSREC file at any time in connection with a specific item under review.
+- 5.2.1 Investigators are expected to use the guidance provided by the HSREC to provide sufficient information to the HSREC so that specific required determinations can be made and it can be decided (when appropriate) whether the applicable criteria for HSREC approval have been met. - 5.2.2 Review materials are accessible via the research information system to allocated HSREC reviewers and review deadlines are provided from the HSREC office.

-- 5.3.1 Investigators are responsible for providing appropriate and sufficient materials so that the HSREC can make determinations and decide whether applicable criteria for approval have been met within the stipulated timeframe. - 5.3.2 HSREC Administration is responsible for preparing and distributing the materials for review within the stipulated timeframe. - 5.3.3 HSREC members are responsible for reviewing the materials appropriate to their role in a specific review, before the HSREC meeting.
+- 5.3.1 Investigators are responsible for providing appropriate and sufficient materials so that the HSREC can make determinations and decide whether applicable criteria for approval have been met within the stipulated timeframe. - 5.3.2 HSREC Administration is responsible for preparing and distributing the materials for review within the stipulated timeframe. - HSREC members are responsible for reviewing the materials appropriate to their role in a specific review within the stipulated timeframe.